Damselfly: Life cycle

+An azure damselfly nymph, ready to emerge as an adult.

 Conservation

 Conservation of Odonata has usually concentrated on the more iconic suborder Anisoptera, the dragonflies.
 However, the two suborders largely have the same needs, and what is good for dragonflies is also good for damselflies.
 The main threats experienced by odonates are the clearance of forests, the pollution of waterways, the lowering of groundwater levels, the damming of rivers for hydroelectric schemes and the general degradation of wetlands and marshes.
 The clearance of tropical rainforests is of importance because the rate of erosion increases, streams and pools dry up and waterways become clogged with silt.
 The presence of alien species can also have unintended consequences.
 In Hawaii, the introduction of the mosquitofish (Gambusia affinis) was effective in controlling mosquitoes but nearly exterminated the island's endemic damselflies.
 The ancient greenling Hemiphlebia mirabilis has been an important flagship species for conservation action in preserving its habitat in Australia.